Michael Young (baseball): Philadelphia Phillies (2013)

-Young agreed to waive his no-trade clause and on December 9, 2012, was traded to the Phillies in exchange for pitcher Josh Lindblom and minor league pitcher Lisalverto Bonilla.
+Young agreed to waive his no-trade clause and on December 9, 2012, he was traded to the Phillies in exchange for pitcher Josh Lindblom and minor league pitcher Lisalverto Bonilla.
 The deal reunited him with former teammates Laynce Nix, Cliff Lee and Mike Adams.
-The Phillies were monitoring Young for some time prior to his acquisition.
+The Phillies were monitoring Young for some time before his acquisition.
 Their former Hall of Fame third baseman Mike Schmidt said, "we got a Derek Jeter kind of player on our team all of a sudden ...
 He's two or three Michael Young years away from being a Hall of Famer, first ballot maybe."
-Phillies general manager Rubén Amaro, Jr. and manager Charlie Manuel also were fond of Young and made him a target headed into the Winter Meetings.
+Phillies general manager Rubén Amaro, Jr. and manager Charlie Manuel also were fond of Young and made him a target heading into the Winter Meetings.
 Once they agreed to a deal, Young had to approve it, which he did, later mentioning that he would only have done so to go to a winning team like the Phillies.
 The Phillies viewed Young as a stop-gap to get them to top prospect Cody Asche.

 In 126 games with the Phillies, he hit .276 with 8 homers and 42 RBI.
 However, the Phillies did not turn out to be the "winning team" that Young had expected.
 On August 31, the Phillies' record stood at 62–74, and they were 21 1/2 games out of first place and 14 games out of the last available playoff spot.
 He was traded to the Los Angeles Dodgers.
 Upon leaving Philadelphia, Young released a statement in which he thanked the Phillies and said that he "had a blast" playing in Philadelphia and that he would recommend it "in a heartbeat" to any other player.
 Phillies players, namely younger players such as Darin Ruf and Cody Asche, commented that they loved having a veteran like Young to whom they could look up and seek advice from.
 Ruf said, "He was the type of guy to come up to a younger guy like myself or Cody and tell us a thing or two about what he thinks we need to do and how he thinks we could prolong our careers.
 He was just a great teammate to have around."

 Los Angeles Dodgers (2013)

 On August 31, 2013, he was traded to the Los Angeles Dodgers for minor league pitcher Rob Rasmussen.
-In the last year of his contract, Young again waived his no-trade clause in order to join his hometown team for an expected playoff run.
+In the last year of his contract, Young again waived his no-trade clause to join his hometown team for an expected playoff run.
 Young was acquired to be a backup infielder and provide a veteran presence on the team.
 Young made his Dodgers debut on September 1, 2013 pinch hitting in a game against the Colorado Rockies.
 He appeared in 21 games for the Dodgers at a variety of positions and hit .314.
+Young played his last regular-season game in the major leagues on September 29, exactly 13 years to the day he made his major league debut.